hasael/local-k3s/README.md

 # Local K8s
 A local k8s cluster is handy for personal playground and study purposes.
 It is also useful to abstract infrastructure as a code removing the need to install it locally or through docker.
 I ran it using a cluster of raspberry pis running k3s.
+For the hardware setup I followed the [Pi Dramble](https://www.pidramble.com/wiki) guide.

 ## Setting up the cluster
 - Setup the raspberries following the [Raspberry Pi setup](Raspberry_pi_setup.md)